edithturn/CKAD-training/README.md

 CTRL + E # Move to the end of the line
 Press left or right arrow keys + keep pressing CTRL # Move one word to the left or right with speed (I use this a lot)
 ```

+🚦 get more commands here: [See more details in the other README](./more-commands.md)

 ## Resources :bell: :bell: